MaxStrange/Artie/electrical-schematics/controller-module/REVISIONS.md

 * This is the circuit board you need for Artie Aardvark.
 * This is a Raspberry Pi Hat which should have female pins soldered to the *underside of the board*, then the board should be slotted onto the RPi itself.
-* Supply 9V to this board through the barrel jack.
-This power supply should be capable of at least 2 amps.
 * The micro USB adapter is for a serial (UART) connection to the Raspberry Pi.
+* No need to supply any power to the Raspberry Pi itself.
+Power is supplied by means of the [bus board](../bus-board-head/REVISIONS.md).